 - If you refinance using our links, you’ll get a $300 cashback bonus from LendKey, thanks to the deal we’ve been able to negotiate with them for readers of the Biglaw Investor.

 - Doesn’t have every lender on its platform, so you may be able to find better rates elsewhere.

 How LendKey student loan refinancing works

 LendKey lets you compare student loan refinancing offers from multiple lenders at the same time.
 It doesn’t originate the loans or offer different interest rates than what you would get by applying directly with the lender, along with the terms proposed by the lender (e.g. fixed-rate loans or variable APR).
 Instead, think of LendKey like Kayak or Expedia when you are booking a flight, except you'll be presented with loan options rather than flight choices.
-LendKey aggregates all of the student loan offers and shows you your options, even though you’ll ultimately go through an application process with one of the actual lenders which will require a hard credit inquiry.
+LendKey aggregates all of the student loan offers and shows you your options.
+Then you can apply directly through LendKey, which will require a hard credit inquiry.
 You need to be a U.S. citizen or a permanent resident to refinance your loans.
 As with most nine lenders, LendKey is looking for low credit card debt (or a low debt-to-income ratio generally), consistent income, full-time employment and a general good standing in order to provide you competitive rates.

 Here’s the LendKey student loan refinancing steps you’ll go through: